unode/deep-learning-intro/_episodes/04-advanced-layer-types.md

 > Inspect the network above:
 > * What do you think is the function of the `Flatten` layer?
 > * Which layer has the most parameters?
 Do you find this intuitive?
+> * (optional) Pick a model from https://paperswithcode.com/sota/image-classification-on-cifar-10 .
+Try to understand how it works.
 >
 > > ## Solution
 > >